RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/foundations-linux-and-python/linux-labs/linux-lab-5.md

    - Created all the sub folders by running `mkdir Finance HR Management`.
    - Changed directory to the HR directory, enter `cd HR` and press Enter.
    - Created the empty files inside the HR folder, enter `touch Assessments.csv TrialPeriod.csv` and press Enter.
-   - Run `ls`to validate that the files were created.
+   - Run `ls` to validate that the files were created.
    - Changed directory to the Finance directory, enter `cd Finance` and press Enter.
    - Created the empty files inside the HR folder, enter `touch Salary.csv  ProfitAndLossStatements.csv` and press Enter.
    - Run `ls`to validate that the files were created.
-   - Changed directory back one level to the CompanyA folder, enter `cd..`
+   - Changed directory back one level to the CompanyA folder, entered `cd..`
    - This time to create the new empty files in the Management folder, enter `touch Management/Managers.csv Management/Schedule.csv` and pressed Enter.
    - Run `ls Management` to validate that the files were created.
-   - Validated that all the files and folders from the CompanyA folder down have been created, enter ls -laR
+   - Validated that all the files and folders from the CompanyA folder down have been created, running `ls -laR`

-6. Deleted and reorganized folders to reflect Structure B.
+6. Deleted and reorganized folders to reflect Folder Structure B.
    - Copy the Finance folder and its content to the HR folder and remove the previous Finance folder:
      ```bash
      cp -r Finance HR